 Todd Diacon, Kent State University senior vice president for academic affairs and provost, today announced new leadership appointments in the Division of Academic Affairs.
 The Division of Academic Affairs is responsible for all academic programs at the university, including all of Kent State’s colleges, campuses and a variety of other initiatives.

 After the tsunami hit Japan in 2011, like most young people her age, Kent State senior English major Alexandria Rhodes of Tallmadge, Ohio, turned to Twitter for updates about the disaster.
 But rather than just monitor events from across the pond, she was moved by the plight of the victims and went a step further by getting involved.
 With help from friends, Rhodes decided to raise funds to help the victims.
 What began as a goal to raise $5,000 resulted in the team collecting close to $70,000 within just three months.

-President Barack Obama will be a special guest of the Kent State College Democrats for a campaign rally Wednesday, Sept.
+President Barack Obama was a special guest of the Kent State College Democrats for a campaign rally Wednesday, Sept.
 26, at Kent State University’s Memorial Athletic and Convocation Center (MAC Center).
-Doors open at 3:30 p.m.

 As a top Ohio undergraduate and graduate school, Kent State's eight campuses offer the resources of a large university with the friendly atmosphere of a liberal arts college.
 Enroll today to start pursuing your future at one of the best colleges in Ohio.
 We’ve been educating graduates for over 100 years; join us today.